 You’re about to start a very exciting journey and will most likely encounter significant changes to where you live, how you study, the people that you socialise with, and many other aspects of your life.

 The University can help you make a smooth transition into university life.
 Here are some resources you may find helpful.

 There are a number of options available to you.
 If you haven’t found somewhere to live already, we recommend that you start looking now.
 Places fill up quickly on and around campus, but we have several resources that can help you find a new home.
 Have a look at the Student Accommodation Services page for more information, including options and what it might cost.

 Check out the adjusting to uni page, to ensure you have done the essentials prior to starting uni.

 To get a taste of what student life might be like, check out our rural student profiles on the student life page.

 If your parents are concerned about you moving out, our Parents page will help put their minds at ease.
 They may also want to take a look at the parent information on the Counselling & Psychological Services website.

-- USU ACCESS Card: which gives you discounts on and off campus, and access to the 200 clubs and societies run through the University of Sydney Union.
-Again, you will be able to collect your ACCESS Card at the Pathways Welcome but please bring your confirmation of enrolment and photo ID.
+- USU ACCESS Card, which gives you discounts on and off campus, and access to the 200 clubs and societies run through the University of Sydney Union.

-If you receive an ATAR or 80 or less, we encourage you to attend Bridging Courses for your relevant subjects.
+If you receive an ATAR of 80 or less, we encourage you to attend Bridging Courses for your relevant subjects.
 Bridging Courses will kick-start your journey at the University and help you to refine your academic skills.
-They run throughout the month of February.

 Resources before you get here